Tag Archives: grief

 I wanted to celebrate her life when I journeyed back to help with her memorial.

 White carnations—Grandma’s favorite flowers—covered her open casket.
 I stood, my eyes caressing her still face, now so thin.
 Vivid images of her life jumped into my thoughts.
 I saw her on her knees pleading with God to be merciful to her loved ones.
-I recalled the many prayers of her being grateful for another day.
+I recalled the many prayers she offered in gratitude for another day.
 I pictured her lips moving wordlessly when she read her Bible, with her index finger pointing to the sentences across the worn-out pages.
 I could still hear the sound of her soft voice calling my name.
 I remembered the merriment of her laughter after listening to one of my silly jokes.
 I couldn’t blink away the hot tears that blinded me.

 In my mind’s eye, Grandma came to me.